How Seniors Can Sleep Better

 What’s going on here?
 It’s a natural part of aging, just like our eyesight or 100-meter dash time getting worse.
 The part of the brain that regulates our body clock deteriorates as we get older.
 And decreasing levels of melatonin, a chemical associated with helping people get to sleep, doesn’t help either.

 Is it because their body chemistry is changing?
 Or because they aren’t exercising as much?
-Are they a workaholic, no less ambitious and stressed out then any career-obsessed thirty-something?
+Are they a workaholic, no less ambitious and stressed out than any career-obsessed thirty-something?
 Any of these are possible causes.
 Everyone’s different.

 If you’re a senior, or you’re taking care of one, it’s not as important to understand why someone isn’t sleeping well than it is to get back to those regularly scheduled trips to dreamland.
 Yes, slightly more than half of seniors report sleep problems, but that means that there are plenty of seniors sleeping just fine.